notle1706/aws_notes/CLF-C02.md

 * Amazon Inspector - Discovers workloads, such as Amazon EC2 instances, containers, and Lambda functions, and scans them for software vulnerabilities and unintended network exposure
 * AWS Shield - Mainly for DDOS
 * AWS WAF - Blocks common web attack patterns
-* Network ACLs - Used to control traffic at the network layer
+* Network ACLs - Used to control traffic at the network layer, Stateless, process rules in order, starting from lowest numbered rule
 * Security Groups - Operate at the instance level and are stateful firewalls that control inbound and outbound traffic
 * AWS Security Token Service - provides temporary, limited-privilege credentials
 * IAM Instance Profiles - Used for proving IAM roles to EC2 instances